FAQ

 Is the API synchronous or asynchronous?

 Asynchronous.
 POST /v1/generations returns 201 immediately with a job ID and state: "queued".
 Poll GET /v1/generations/{id} until the state reaches completed or failed.
+Image generations typically take 30–60 seconds; video generations take longer — tune your initial wait and deadline accordingly.
 See the Quickstart for the full pattern.

 Prompts